How to Assemble Cabinets Faster

 Back then, our whole goal was to see how quickly we could get all the plywood for a job cut.
 We were only concerned about getting the plywood ready for building as quickly as possible.
-We did this for several months until we started noticing that it caused so much work on the backend of things when we actually starting building.
+We did this for several months until we started noticing that it caused so much work on the backend of things when we actually started building.

 After a few months, we changed gears.
 We completely changed the system to where our mantra became, "Prep, prep, prep, build."
-Our goal was to hold off the building process as long as possible because we noticed the more things we could get done before the building process, then the better our jobs came out on the backend.
+Our goal was to hold off the building process as long as possible because we noticed the more things we could get done before the building process, the better our jobs came out on the backend.
 This meant a whole lot less backtracking to fix any problem that came up.

 Efficient where it matters